What Is BND? Vanguard Total Bond Market Index Fund

 BND is Vanguard Total Bond Market Index Fund, an ETF that tracks Bloomberg US Aggregate Float Adjusted Index at a 0.03% expense ratio.
 Holds thousands of US investment-grade bonds (Treasuries, agency, and corporate) across maturities, making it a one-fund core bond allocation.
 It adds ballast and income to an equity portfolio at a 0.03% fee, with price sensitivity to interest rates.

-BND is issued by Vanguard and tracks Bloomberg US Aggregate Float Adjusted Index, so a single ticker gives you the whole basket of underlying holdings weighted by the index's methodology rather than by any active stock-picking.
+BND is issued by Vanguard and tracks Bloomberg US Aggregate Float Adjusted Index, so a single ticker gives you the whole portfolio of underlying holdings weighted by the index's methodology rather than by any active stock-picking.

 BND does not hold a basket of individual stocks.
 It gets its exposure synthetically, through derivatives such as swaps and futures rather than by owning the underlying shares, so there is no conventional top-10 equity holdings list.
 See the description above for what BND actually tracks and how that exposure is built.